Government Leaders For Kids: Easy Worksheets & Activities

 • Rotate roles weekly so everyone gets a chance to be part of the government!

-This activity is not only fun, but it also teaches how electoral votes work, the democratic principles of voting, leadership, and working together.
-For a full unit on setting up mock elections and running a classroom government, check out this fun unit here!
+This activity is not only fun, but it also teaches how electoral votes work, theย democratic principlesย of voting, leadership, and working together.ย For a full unit on setting up mock elections and running a classroom government, check out this fun unit this mock elections classroom government unit!

 Making Civics Fun for Young Learners